 School systems are required to provide for the security and confidentiality of student school records.
-Under these laws, the school principal or his/her designee is responsible for the privacy and physical security of all student records maintained in the school and any computerized systems employed are electronically secure.
+Under these laws, the school Principal or their designee is responsible for the privacy and physical security of all student records maintained in the school and any computerized systems.

 All information and data contained in or added to the student record shall be limited to information relevant to the educational needs of the student.
 Information and data added to the temporary record shall include the name, signature, and position of the person who is the source of the information, and the date of entry into the record.
 Standardized group test results that are added to the temporary record need only include the name of the test and/or publisher and date of testing.
-Screening and Assessment Records are accessible by the screening team, the child's teacher, any specialists involved in the assessment process (testing or implementation of services), and the school principal.
+Screening and assessment records are accessible by the screening team, the child's teacher, any specialists involved in the assessment process (testing or implementation of services), and the school Principal.
 Screening and assessment results are used to identify areas where a student may need additional testing, intervention, or other support services that will assist in the learning process.